wshafer/psr11-flysystem/README.md

 Fly System uses three types of services that will each need to be configured.

 - [Adaptors](#adaptors) : These are the adaptors to to the actual file system.
-This could be and Azure container, S3, Local, Memory, etc.
+This could be an Azure container, S3, Local, Memory, etc.

 - [Caches](#caches) : Cache layer to optimize performance.
 While this is optional, this package will use a memory cache by default if none is provide.